Yeo Jun Wei: Bilahari Kausikan

-Retired Singapore diplomat Bilahari Kausikan criticised Yeo on his Facebook page on 25 July 2020.
-Kausikan characterised Yeo for being foolish and said his actions could cause all Singaporeans to be suspected, and stated that it is not unreasonable to assume Yeo was recruited to work as a spy when he was a student at the LKYSPP.
+The retired Singapore diplomat Bilahari Kausikan criticised Yeo on his Facebook page on 25 July 2020.
+Kausikan characterised Yeo as being foolish and said his actions could cause all Singaporeans to be suspected, and stated that it is not unreasonable to assume Yeo was recruited to work as a spy when he was a student at the LKYSPP.
 Kausikan added that he later learnt that Huang Jing, the political scientist and alleged spy, was Yeo's supervisor in LKYSPP.

 In an interview with Mothership, a Singaporean news website, Kausikan referred to Yeo as a "traitor", and said: "the probability is that Yeo was 'at least talent-spotted' by Huang or Huang 'played some sort of a role'", and that he did not believe that it was simply a pure coincidence.

 Huang Jing

-Huang Jing stated that he was "shocked" when he learnt the news of Yeo's incident from another former student, he also felt glad that Yeo was caught.
+Huang Jing stated that he was "shocked" when he learnt the news of Yeo's incident from another former student; he also felt glad that Yeo was caught.
 Huang told the media that he seldom interacted with Yeo and only knew him as "Dickson Yeo".
 Huang also said that Yeo's academic performance was the worst among the six PhD students under Huang's supervision.
-In response to Kausikan's allegations, Huang denied he recruited Yeo to conduct the espionage and told the media that Kausikan's claims were “nonsense” and “unreasonable”, as well as demanding Kausikan to either prove the comments or retract them.
+In response to Kausikan's allegations, Huang denied he recruited Yeo to conduct the espionage and told the media that Kausikan's claims were "nonsense" and "unreasonable", as well as demanding Kausikan to either prove the comments or retract them.